jainraj/jainraj.github.io/_pages/about.md

 team and I worked on creating a <b>new BCI paradigm</b>, by collecting and filtering data from enthusiastic subjects and building
 ML models for prediction.
 This gave me hands-on experience in <b>applying AI algorithms to neural data</b>.
 Additionally, this also acquainted me with neuroscience concepts like EEG, SSVEP and <b>how to build and validate hypotheses and experiments</b>.
 I was hooked!
 I knew I had to pursue this further!
 After working as a Data Scientist and Software Developer for about 4 years, I joined IISc to do my PhD.

+I am the recipient of the prestigious <a href="https://www.pmrf.in/">Prime Minister's Research Fellowship</a> in Jan 2022.

 <h4> Research Interests </h4>